open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 We are going to add an [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) and display the telemetry data in the Collector logs.

-You can also use your favorite OTLP-compatible backend - we use collector logs for simplicity here.
+You can also use your favorite OTLP-compatible backend - we use Collector logs for simplicity here.

 To do this, let's add the following `docker-compose-otel.yml` and `collector-spring-native-config.yaml` files in the `spring-petclinic` directory: